 This year I am working with a new team of Kindergarten teachers at my new school.
 One of our rules is to all use the same classroom management system.
 We voted and Class Dojo was voted as the first choice.
 I had to say goodbye to my clip chart and embrace the Dojo.

 Since my school does PBIS, I wanted to find a way to use Class Dojo with the PBIS ideas.
 Once we were in full swing into Dojo, I tried to focus on using Class Dojo for positive moments.
-My student would mostly earn points.
+My students would mostly earn points.
 One drawback was the communication with parents.
 Parents didn’t seem to understand the times their child was not earning points because they didn’t know how many were given out each day.
 Additionally, points would get reset every week.
 This seemed to be defeating to some of my students who worked hard.
 Lastly, I did not like how the number of points somehow labeled the students to everyone, including that student.

 To remedy these issues, I attempted to set a goal of 20 Dojo a week.
 Students who earned this number of Dojos would earn a bonus chunk of extra recess.
 This idea gave parents the idea of how many Dojo were earned in a week and rewarded students who achieved that goal.
 Sadly, I felt my students who really needed more recess were often the ones who were not earning it.
 Again, points would be reset every week and the sigma of good and bad students seemed ever-present.